-- Address gaps in infrastructure, transport connections and communications technologies that restrict economic development - Minimise the impact of population fluctuation due to seasonal work through diversification.
+Address gaps in infrastructure, transport connections and communications technologies that restrict economic development

 OUR LEADERSHIP PRIORITY - MONITORING, EVALUATION AND REVIEW

 The activities in this strategy will be measured against the Integrated Planning and Reporting Framework and reported in Council's Annual Report.
 Progressive reports will be made to the community through Council's Community Engagement processes and at the Monthly Meeting of Council as required.